lintje/lintje/doc/rules.md

 The commit's subject starts or ends with punctuation.
 Subjects don't need to end with punctuation.

+It may also be that a subject starts with an emoji, subjects also don't need to start with an emoji as a prefix of some kind.

 ```
 # Good
 Fix incorrect email validation